jscherff/cmdbd/README.md

 * **`RecoveryStack`** enables or suppresses writing of the stack track to the error log on panic conditions.

 #### Server Settings (`server.json`)
-Contains parameters for the HTTP server:
+The server configuration file contains parameters for the HTTP server:
 ```json
 {
         "Addr": ":8080",